 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-These homes can be houses, condominiums, or coop apartments.
+For instance, these homes can be houses, condominiums, or coop apartments.
 As long as a senior citizen owns them, they can potentially qualify.

-As mentioned before, not everyone is eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption.
-In fact, eligibility is based on age, income, residency, and ownership of the property.
-Therefore, to be eligible, you must meet all of the qualifications listed below:
+As mentioned, not everyone is eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption.
+Eligibility is based on age, income, residency, and property ownership.

 Regardless of whether or not you meet the above qualifications, the following list comprises the things that will automatically disqualify you from receiving the benefits of the SCHE.
-So if any of the following three things are true for you, then you are not eligible for the SCHE:

 Do you owe money, or will you be getting a refund?
 Which tax breaks or exemptions do you qualify for?

-So without further ado, here is the breakdown of what the SCHE can do for you.
+So, without further ado, here is the breakdown of what the NYC Senior Citizen Homeowners’ Exemption can do for you.
 Therefore, take advantage of everything you can, and best of luck come tax time:

 Income Range – Tax rate | SCHE property tax exemption by |